Range Angle Response

 .

-Specify the directions of the subarray normals in the array.
-The value of this parameters is a 2 by N matrix, where N is the number of subarrays in the array.
-Each column of the matrix specifies the normal direction of the corresponding subarray in the form [azimuth;elevation]
+Specify the directions of the normals of the subarrays in the array.
+The value of this parameter is a 2 by N matrix, where N is the number of subarrays in the array.
+Each column of the matrix defines the direction of the normal of the corresponding subarray in the form of [azimuth;elevation]

 .
-The units of angles are degrees.
-Angles are defined relative to the local coordinate system.
+The units of measurement of angles are degrees.
+The angles are set relative to the local coordinate system.

-The parameters Subarray positions and Subarray normals can be used to represent any arrangement in which pairs of subarrays are distinguished by certain transformations.
-The transformations can combine translation, azimuth rotation, and elevation rotation.
-However, you cannot use transformations that require rotation with respect to a normal.
+The Subarray positions and Subarray normals parameters can be used to represent any location in which pairs of subarrays differ by certain transformations.
+Transformations can combine translation, azimuth rotation, and elevation rotation.
+However, transformations that require rotation relative to the normal cannot be used.

 Dependencies